rangle/angular-testing-workshop/slides/src/content/1-slides.md

 +++

-## Components that Depend on Other Components
+## Appendix: Components that Depend on Other Components

 * Component stubs help us satisfy dependencies on other components while keeping our tests focused.
 * We can also do a shallow render to avoid having to declare custom components for our tests.